City Guide

 Naval Station Norfolk and surrounding areas

 Naval Station Norfolk occupies the northwestern peninsula of the city.
-Military housing areas surrounding the base — including Wards Corner and areas adjacent to the base — have high address turnover.
-Active-duty addresses in these areas reflect PCS-cycle housing assignments.
-Many military families also live in adjacent Virginia Beach or Chesapeake, making cross-city Hampton Roads searches standard for naval-connected subjects.
+Military housing areas surrounding the base, including Wards Corner and areas adjacent to the base, have high address turnover from PCS-cycle assignments.
+Many military families also live in adjacent Virginia Beach or Chesapeake rather than in Norfolk itself, making cross-city Hampton Roads searches standard for naval-connected subjects.

 Downtown Norfolk and Ghent

 Downtown Norfolk and the adjacent Ghent neighborhood are the city's urban commercial and arts core.
 Old Dominion University and Eastern Virginia Medical School create a significant student population with typical university-area address churn.
-Ghent has experienced gentrification, attracting younger professional residents with prior Virginia Beach or out-of-state addresses.
+Ghent has experienced gentrification and now attracts younger professional residents, many with prior Virginia Beach or out-of-state addresses before arriving in Norfolk.

 Granby Street corridor and inner neighborhoods

 Norfolk's inner-city neighborhoods generate the majority of the city's criminal court filing volume.
 These communities have higher poverty rates and above-average court filing density per capita.
-OCIS searches for Norfolk subjects with records in these areas are more productive than searches for Naval Station-adjacent subjects whose records may be in other states from prior duty stations.
+OCIS searches for Norfolk subjects with records from inner-city addresses tend to be more productive than searches for NAS-adjacent military subjects whose records may be entirely in other states from prior duty stations.

 Common search scenarios